JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20241105.md

 ___

-## An analysis of each district's taxpayer cost impact analysis
+## An analysis of each district's taxpayer cost analysis

 [Critiques](costanalysiscritiques20241105)

 ___

-## An analysis of each county's assessor's department's taxpayer cost impact analysis.
+## An analysis of each county's assessor's department's taxpayer cost analysis.
 A critique of county Tax Transparency Tools.

 [Critiques](costanalysiscritiquescounties20241105)